simplerick-simplefun/Xray4Magisk/README.md

 A fork from [Asterisk4Magisk/Xray4Magisk](https://github.com/Asterisk4Magisk/Xray4Magisk)

-WIP
+WIP:

+TODOs(from high to low priority):

-TODO: add support for Naiveproxy, otional setting in /xray/etc/xray.config
+TODO: Add support for on/off switch of iptables mode (for sing-box), setting in /xray/etc/xray.config

-TODO: add optional support for Tun mode (etc. sing-box),  otional setting in /xray/etc/xray.config
+TODO: Add support for third party side running executables as custom inbounds/outbounds (like Naiveproxy), setting in /xray/etc/xray.config

+TODO: Add support for tun mode & on/off switch